Townsville City, Queensland: Education

 There are no schools in the suburb.
-The nearest primary schools are Townsville South State School in neighbouring South Townsville to the east, Townsville West State School in neighbouring West End to the south-west and Townsville Central State School in neighbouring North Ward to the north-east.
-The nearest secondary school is Townsville State High School in neighbouring Railway Estate to the south.
+The nearest government primary schools are Townsville South State School in neighbouring South Townsville to the east, Townsville West State School in neighbouring West End to the south-west, and Townsville Central State School in neighbouring North Ward to the north-east.
+The nearest government secondary school is Townsville State High School in neighbouring Railway Estate to the south.

 Events

-The Northern Australia Festival of Arts and the Northern Fringe Festival are hed annually in the months of July and early August.
+The Northern Australia Festival of Arts is held annually.

-The Townsville Eats monthly food festival on the last Friday of every month.

 The Sunday Cotters Markets are held every Sunday in Flinders Street.

 Heritage listings

 Townsville CBD has a large number of heritage-listed sites.